geraldaungst/exandria-campaign/19 Factions/Prophetic Groups/Obsidian Echoforge.md

 4. **Echo's Pursuit** - Emphasized the gravity and formality of their purpose
 5. **Obsidian Echoforge** - Current name, representing their mission to reconstruct the prophecy ("Obsidian" for the disc, "Echo" for [[Eryndor]]'s wisdom, "Forge" for restoration)

+For the complete 400-year history of how these name changes reflect the organization's evolution, see [[Legacy of the Seekers]].

 ## Traditions/Customs
 - Documentation and interpretation of fragments
 - Guardianship of recovered fragments